ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 Optional:

 - `batch_timeout` (Number) Interval (in seconds) over which the endpoint should collect events before sending them to Stream.
 Default: 60
-- `compress` (Boolean) If toggled to Yes, Stream will receive compressed events from the source.
+- `compress` (Boolean) Receive compressed events from the source.
 Default: true
 - `content_format` (String) Content format in which the endpoint should deliver events.
 Default: "Raw"; must be one of ["Raw", "RenderedText"]
 - `heartbeat_interval` (Number) Maximum time (in seconds) between endpoint checkins before considering it unavailable.
 Default: 60
 - `locale` (String) The RFC-3066 locale the Windows clients should use when sending events.
 Defaults to "en-US".
 Default: "en-US"
 - `metadata` (Attributes List) Fields to add to events ingested under this subscription (see [below for nested schema](#nestedatt--input_wef--subscriptions--metadata))
-- `query_selector` (String) Select the query builder mode.
-Default: "simple"; must be one of ["simple", "xml"]
+- `query_selector` (String) Default: "simple"; must be one of ["simple", "xml"]
-- `read_existing_events` (Boolean) Set to Yes if a newly-subscribed endpoint should send previously existing events.
-Set to No to only receive new events.
+- `read_existing_events` (Boolean) Newly subscribed endpoints will send previously existing events.
+Disable to receive new events only.
 Default: false
-- `send_bookmarks` (Boolean) If toggled to Yes, @{product} will keep track of which events have been received, resuming from that point after a re-subscription.
-This setting takes precedence over 'Read existing events' -- see the documentation for details.
+- `send_bookmarks` (Boolean) Keep track of which events have been received, resuming from that point after a re-subscription.
+This setting takes precedence over 'Read existing events'.
+See [Cribl Docs](https://docs.cribl.io/stream/sources-wef/#subscriptions) for more details.
 Default: true
-- `subscription_name` (String) Friendly name for this subscription.
-Not Null
+- `subscription_name` (String) Not Null
-- `targets` (List of String) Enter the DNS names of the endpoints that should forward these events.
-You may use wildcards, for example: *.mydomain.com
+- `targets` (List of String) The DNS names of the endpoints that should forward these events.
+You may use wildcards, such as *.mydomain.com
 - `version` (String) Version UUID for this subscription.
 If any subscription parameters are modified, this value will change.

 <a id="nestedatt--input_wef--subscriptions--metadata"></a>